 Active Generations’ Workers on Wheels helps seniors remain independent in their homes by providing minor home repair, lawn and outside home repair, as well as transportation to and from medical appointments.
 Last year, 2,421 jobs and 1,237 rides were provided to 525 clients.
 Research shows that most older adults prefer to stay in their own homes and WOW allows clients to do so, while giving peace of mind to their loved ones.

 Augustana’s FriendsLink provides social/recreational and educational activities for adults with disabilities.
-Last year, 92 small group and 77 large group or one-on-one activities were held.
-The program benefitted 66 individuals with disabilities.
+Last year, 159 small group, large group, or one-on-one activities were held.
+The program benefited 79 individuals with disabilities.
 Stable and rewarding interpersonal relationships are arguably the single most important factor influencing a person’s quality of life.

 DakotAbilities’ Alternative Services provides social and recreational opportunities to people as an alternative to traditional programming.
-Last year, 15,360 hours of service were provided to over 59 individuals.
+Last year, 15,360 hours of service were provided to 120 individuals.